veracode-github-app/veracode/README.md

+30 Jan 2024: This Veracode Repository contains workflows enabled for Baseline Filtering for Veracode Pipeline scanner

 # Veracode GitHub App

 This reposrity includes the default workflows that are required for the Veracode GitHub app to function correctly.
 In addtion it includes the configuration file (veracode.yml).